khadas/khadas_docs/android/source/vim4/Wol.md

-title:  WOL Usage
+title:  Wake-On-LAN (WOL)
 ---

-`Wake-On-LAN (WOL)` is a protocol standard that allows your PC/Smartphone to turn on a computer via your local network or the Internet.
+`Wake-On-LAN (WOL)` is a protocol standard that allows your PC/Smartphone to turn on your SBC via a LAN network.

-VIM2, VIM3, VIM4 and Edge are different from VIM1, as it supports the WOL-function.
+VIM2, VIM3, VIM4 and Edge SBCs support Wake-On-LAN.

-Firstly, you have to connect VIM4 to your LAN, then get the Ethernet MAC address.
+Connect VIM4 to your LAN, then get the Ethernet MAC address.

-## Get Ethernet MAC Address
+## Get ethernet MAC address

 You can get it from `Settings`->`Khadas Settings`->`Ethernet` menu.